Nalhin/FinanceCalculator/README.md

 ### Backend

-Backend application structure follows a feature-first module structure.
+Backend application follows a feature-first module structure.
 Due to the CRUDish nature of the project, database model representation is coupled with its REST API counterparts.
-The design abstracts unstable properties (like time) to make the code more testable.
+Unstable factors like time are abstracted to make the code more testable.

 ```
 root